HomeStock MarketHow to Select Low Risk High Return Stocks in Equity Market?

 How to Select Low Risk High Return Stocks in Equity Market?

 Every Investment today comes with risk & return.
-Higher the risk higher is return that is known fact.
-Selection of asset class mainly depends upon individuals but given a chance every individual will select low risk and high return investment right!
+The higher the risk, the higher the return that is a known fact.
+Asset class selection mainly depends upon individuals but given a chance, every individual will select low-risk and high-return investment right!

-Many individual today avoid stock market investment thinking that stock market investment is risky affair.
-This is because majority of them has experienced in purchasing stock at overvalued/high price so although it is blue-chip stock it may end up giving them low return.
+Many individuals today avoid stock market investment thinking that stock market investment is a risky affair.
+This is because the majority of them have experience in purchasing stock at overvalued/high prices so although it is blue-chip stock it may end up giving them low returns.

-If we draw risk and retrun diagram in two dimensional we have four types of stocks
+If we draw a risk and return diagram in two dimensional we have four types of stocks

 (1) High Risk, High Return –Startup company with Strong business model

-(3) Low Risk, High Return – Several year old company giving good return
+(3) Low Risk, High Return – Several-year-old company giving a good return

-(4) High risk, Low Return – Startup company weak business model
+(4) High risk, Low Return – Startup company with weak business model

 risk stock

-So, Million dollar question is how to select low risk high return stock in equity market?
-Although it is difficult question to answer we are here with proven Capital Asset Pricing model which can help to select low risk high return investment.
+So, Million dollar question is how to select low-risk high-return stock in the equity market.
+Although it is a difficult question to answer we are here with a proven Capital Asset Pricing model that can help to select low-risk high-return investments.

-In above diagram if we draw parallel line, point it touch to y axis is known as risk free return.
-In Indian context risk free return is said to be around 8% i.e risk free return given by bank on deposit
+In the above diagram if we draw the parallel line, pointing it to the Y axis is known as a risk-free return.
+In the Indian context, risk-free return is said to be around 8% i.e risk-free return given by a bank on a deposit

 stock portfoilio

-Point of intersection in Y axis is known as Market return and X axis is known as Beta.
-Beta = 1 leads to Efficient portfolio.
+The point of intersection in the Y axis is known as Market return and the X axis is known as Beta.
+Beta = 1 leads to an Efficient portfolio.

 stock beta